 Where to go for assistance and help

 Resources are available to assist you in navigating Sapphire, such as Help (a list of frequently asked questions), how-to videos and access to the Sapphire Help Desk.
-The Sapphire Helpdesk will be available by email and telephone to assist you with any questions and issues.
+The Research Help Centre will be available by email and telephone to assist you with any questions and issues.

 In recognition of the importance of this launch, NHMRC has put in place appropriate additional contingency plans to minimise any potential effect on applicants, and ensure that there is no impact on the quality of peer review for MRFF 2020 Respiratory Medicine Clinical Trials Research on COVID-19 applications.
 This includes preparing a round in RGMS, as a back-up that can be activated at any stage during the MRFF 2020 Respiratory Medicine Clinical Trials Research on COVID-19 Grant Opportunity Round.

 NHMRC requires the following documents with your application:

 - a Profile Report containing information drawn from each Chief Investigator’s Profile in NHMRC’s Granting System (Sapphire)

 - an Application Report containing information that you entered directly into the Application Form in NHMRC’s Granting System (Sapphire)

 - a Grant Proposal.
 You will upload this PDF file into NHMRC’s Granting System (Sapphire).
 Refer to section 6.4.

 - a Declaration of Applicant Interests.
 You will upload this PDF file into NHMRC’s Granting System (Sapphire).
 Refer to section 12.1

 - letter/s from research facilities (where relevant).
 These PDF files will be uploaded into NHMRC’s Granting System (Sapphire).
 Refer to section 6.4.